parikshitpagare/smart-home-automation-rtos/README.md

 - For safety purpose, a smoke detection unit is implemented with MQ2 sensor which activates a buzzer and Led in presence of smoke.
 - The buzzer turns off automatically once the smoke disappears.

 <p align="center">
 	<img src="https://user-images.githubusercontent.com/80714882/234114873-c41521b8-81c2-43db-bd48-f31e5adf0f3e.png" width="80%" height="80%">
 </p>

 ### Security System

+A security system is implemented on the door using Ultrasonic and Touch sensors.

+#### Person Detection

 - If a person comes in the range of ultrasonic sensor mounted on the door, the App/OLED displays presence of the person and Led turns on to notify the same.